Bynum's 27 points lift No. 11 Providence over Xavier in 3 OT

 A charter member of the Big East in 1979, the Friars can clinch their first regular-season conference championship by winning one of their final two games.
 They host Creighton on Saturday and visit No. 8 Villanova next Tuesday.

-Adam Kunkel had 20 points and Paul Scruggs added 19 for Xavier (17-10, 7-9), which has lost two straight and seven of 10.
+Adam Kunkel had 20 points and Paul Scruggs added 19 for Xavier, which has lost two straight and seven of 10.
 Scruggs hit a tying 3-pointer as time expired in the second overtime.

-“Those guys, they emptied the tank out there,” Musketeers coach Travis Steele said.
-“Give their guys credit, they made some big plays.”

 A putback by Nate Watson put the Friars up 94-92.
-Kunkel missed a 3 on Xavier’s next possession and Bynum’s 3-pointer increased Providence’s lead to five with 27.8 seconds left.
+Kunkel missed a 3 on Xavier’s next possession and Bynum’s 3-pointer found the bottom of the basket to increase Providence’s lead to five with 27.8 seconds left.

 Xavier missed a 3 and putback attempt on its next touch and Noah Horchler was fouled.
 He hit two free throws and, after another Musketeers miss, Providence was able to run out the clock.